Hot Thai Kitchen

 If you need some electric assistance for this job, here are my suggestions:

-• For the dry spices, use a coffee grinder or a mortar and pestle to make sure they are very fine.
-Grind them separately regardless of what machine you want to use for the paste, and you can add the spices to the paste at any time.
+• For the dry spices, use a coffee grinder to make sure they are very fine.
+Grind them separately regardless of what machine you want to use for the paste, and you can add the spices to the paste at any time during the process.

 • If using a jug blender, I suggest making at least a triple batch to give it enough volume to blend, and you will need to add a little liquid to get it to blend properly.
-If you're making a green curry with this paste, which most of you probably are, I would add some of the coconut milk called for in the green curry recipe.
+Water is fine, but if you're making a green curry with this paste, you can also add some of the coconut milk called for in the green curry recipe.
 Note: Adding coconut milk to the curry paste shortens its shelf life significantly so I would freeze it if not using right away.

 • Food processors are not ideal as they don't get the paste as fine as I like, and you would need to make a big batch in order for it to process properly.